No One Lives Forever 2: A Spy in H.A.R.M.'s Way: Plot

-The game focuses on tensions rising between United States and Soviet Union over the tiny, but strategic Isle of Khios.
+The game focuses on tensions rising between United States and Soviet Union over the tiny, but strategic Isle of Khios in the Sea of Marmara.
 A year after the events of the first game, Jones, now the sole Commander of U.N.I.T.Y., is taking a vacation and leaves Bruno Lawrie, the Temporary Director of U.N.I.T.Y., in charge.

 U.N.I.T.Y. agent Cate Archer is sent to Japan to investigate a rumored international crime convention expected to take place in the pastoral village of Inotakimura.
 There, she locates another U.N.I.T.Y. agent Isamu Hatori, who tells Cate to photograph the meeting's participants, including the Director, H.A.R.M.'s leader, without arousing their suspicion.
 After Cate photographs the meeting's participants she is stabbed by a ninja named Isako, who leaves her for dead.

 After the opening credits, Cate is hospitalized by U.N.I.T.Y. and is restored back to health by their staff scientist, Dr. Otto Schenker.
 After Cate's recovery, the U.S. military advisers, Issac Barnes and General Morgan Hawkins, inform Cate and Bruno of H.A.R.M.'s and the Soviets' plan regarding Project: Omega to prepare their invasion for Khios.
 Meanwhile, H.A.R.M. agent Dmitrij Volkov is now immobilized in a full-body cast and using a wheelchair due to a skiing accident.

 Cate travels to Siberia where she uncovers information about Project: Omega and sabotages the radio tower and power plant.
 After collecting information regarding the project she is ambushed by H.A.R.M. and the Soviets, but escapes by destroying a bridge.
 After her mission in Siberia, Cate and Bruno learn that the Soviets and H.A.R.M. are working together to turn the island into the world's first Communist vacation spot with a five-star hotel.
 Cate travels to Akron, Ohio, and investigates the house belonging to Melvin Blitzny, a vacuum cleaner salesman who serves as a double agent between H.A.R.M. and U.N.I.T.Y. to impersonate former U.N.I.T.Y agent Tom Goodman.
 After she recovers information about Project: Omega, she is ambushed by Isako's ninjas as she escapes the Blitzny residence.
 A tornado hits the area and Cate takes down Isako's ninjas before following Isako to a trailer home as it is lifted by a tornado.
 Cate and Isako engage in a sword fight until the trailer's ceiling rips off, sending Isako into the tornado.